TimHortonsPotluck/GA-Car-Driving/README.md

 # GA-Car-Driving
 Evolves "cars" using a genetic algorithm.

+Can take around 500 generations to start seriously improving.
+This can take 5-10 minutes if you do quick generations continuously and let it run.

 Uses the Processing environment/programming language (https://processing.org/), but can be run without it using the carsdriving2.exe file.
 Probably that whole folder would need to be downloaded in order for it to run properly, but I'm not sure.